EMazarakis/Generative-AI-in-Graphics/README.md

 The scores from different raters will be aggregated and then score it in a percentage value which will be presented in the form of a graph.

-:point_right: To see and donload the prompts of the benchmarking you can go to: [Benchmarking](Benchmarking/001.My_Benchmark.xlsx).
+:point_right: To see and download the prompts of the benchmarking you can go to: [Benchmarking](Benchmarking/001.My_Benchmark.xlsx).

 # Generative Images

+:point_right: To see and download the master thesis you can go to: [Benchmarking](Benchmarking/001.My_Benchmark.xlsx).